List of bus routes in Hong Kong: MTR Bus (Northwest New Territories)

 These routes are not franchised routes, but the areas served by the LRT are a franchised area of the KCR Corporation / MTR Corporation Limited, and other bus companies were not allowed to run similar local routes in the northwestern New Territories until this restriction was lifted in 2006.

 Cross Harbour routes

-All cross harbour routes have 3 digit route numbers.
-Routes travelling through the Cross-Harbour Tunnel begin with a "10" or "11", and are shaded red.
+All cross harbour routes have 3 digit route numbers, with the exception of route H1, H2, and H2K.
+Routes travelling through the Cross-Harbour Tunnel begin with a "1", (except for H1, H2, and H2K) and are shaded red.
 Routes travelling through the Eastern Harbour Tunnel begin with a "6", and are shaded red.
 Western Harbour Tunnel Routes begin with a "9", and are shaded green.

 Most routes that begin with a "3" are morning express routes, with the exception of route 307.